-Verify that the contractor is a fully accredited NUDURA insulating concrete form - ICF Installer (ask to see his wallet card).
+- Verify that the contractor is a fully accredited Nudura insulating concrete form - ICF Installer (ask to see their wallet card).

-If you know a contractor, and he is not a NUDURA insulating concrete form - ICF installer, have him can contact NUDURA and register to attend a NUDURA Basic Installation Course to get started building with insulating concrete forms - ICF.
+- If you know a contractor, and they are not a Nudura insulating concrete form - ICF installer, have them can contact Nudura and register to attend a Nudura Basic Installation Course to get started building with insulating concrete forms - ICF.

 IMPORTANT THINGS TO KNOW:

-If the contractor plans to do the whole job alone, make sure he or she has all the necessary skills and qualifications.
+- If the contractor plans to do the whole job alone, make sure they have all the necessary skills and qualifications.

 QUESTIONS TO ASK: